evanmschultz/gopostulate_dev/README.md

 ## License

-GoPostulate is released under the MIT License.
+Titmouse is released under the MIT License.